Milutin Sredojević: Background

 Sredojević studied history and geography, and he is grandson of WWI hero Milutin; Prokuplje, an old Byzantine village is the place where Sredojević was born.
 Sredojević is a cousin brother to coach Aleksandar Janković.

 Role models

-Sredojević has huge respect for legendary role model coaches including Miljan Miljanić (former Yugoslavia, Real Madrid) and Tomislav Ivić, regarded as the father of zonal pressing in modern football.
-Sredojević is a great admirer of late Johan Cruyff, who he considers “fathers of modern coaching”.
+Sredojević has respect for role model coaches including Miljan Miljanić (former Yugoslavia, Real Madrid) and Tomislav Ivić, regarded as the father of zonal pressing in modern football.
+Sredojević is an admirer of late Johan Cruyff, who he considers “fathers of modern coaching”.